-The RPAS instructors you have during your training can make a huge difference to the knowledge, attitudes and behaviours you’ll have during your unmanned aviation career.
+It’s the team you train with that makes the biggest different when comparing Remote Pilot Licence training organisations.
+The instructors you have during your training can make a huge difference to the knowledge, attitudes and behaviours you’ll have during your unmanned aviation career.
 The staff that initially developed our training material, and deliver it to you in the classroom, are more than just remote controlled aircraft hobbyists.
-They have operated in the national airspace systems for years, with significant experience flying both aeroplanes and drones (or more correctly – RPA).
-They have successfully taught hundreds of aviation students and will effectively pass on the theoretical knowledge and practical skills you need for a safe and successful career.
+Our instructors have significant aviation experience, having operated in the national airspace system for years flying both aeroplanes and drones (or more correctly – RPA).
+They have successfully taught thousands of aviation students (and now hundreds of RePL students) and will effectively pass on the theoretical knowledge and practical skills you need for a safe and successful career.

 As Remote Aviation Australia’s Director and Chief Remote Pilot, Ryan has significant experience in both manned aviation and RPAS training.
 Ryan has been involved in the design, development and delivery of remote pilot training courses since the industry’s early days, working for a number of RPAS operators until deciding to establish Remote Aviation Australia in 2017.
 Away from teaching, he has operated RPAS commercially for many years, and specialises in aerial survey operations having operated in both government and private sectors.
 This specialisation has seen him conduct numerous presentations on RPA capabilities at industry conferences around Australia.